anamicallef/RepData_PeerAssessment1/PA1_template.md

+---
-# Reproducible Research: Peer Assessment 1
+title: "Reproducible Research: Peer Assessment 1"
+output:
+  html_document:
+    keep_md: true
+---

-This is a R Markdown for the Assestment 1 of Reproducible Research course.
+This is a R Markdown for the Assessment 1 of Reproducible Research course.

 ##Loading and preprocessing the data